pkozuchowski/Apex-Opensource-Library/docs/content/apex/database-service.md

 ## How to Use:
-1. Create a new Flow variable of **Record** type and set it the fields you intend to modify.
+1. Create a new Flow variable of **Record** type and set the fields you intend to modify using an Assignment element.
 2. Add the **Database Unit of Work** action to your Flow.
 Specify operation and input record variable.
 3. Add new Record-Triggered Flow to be executed last and put Commit operation there.